SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/copilot-ai-capabilities.md

 This is a big time saver!
 You can edit the documentation suggestions and commit them to your repository.

-In addition to data sources and column summaries, Data Copilot also auto-documents your Project description, as well as your Git Commit Message and Release Note.
-And it can auto-label your Gems.
+Data Copilot auto-documents anywhere you need it - from the granular data sources and columns to Gem labels, all the way to project descriptions.
+Copilot even helps you write commit messages and release notes.

 ## Data Tests and Quality Checks